mrocklin/blog/_posts/work/2012-11-24-Kalman-Filter.md

 Lets investigate the Kalman computation.
 It contains a few notable features.

-First, unlike previous examples it has two outputs, `newmu` and `newSigma`.
+First, unlike previous examples it has two outputs, `new_mu` and `new_Sigma`.
 These two have large common subexpressions like `H*Sigma*H' + R`.
 You can see that these were computed once and shared.

 Second, lets appreciate that `H*Sigma*H + R` is identified as symmetric positive definite allowing the more efficient `POSV` routine.
 I've brought this up before in artificial examples.
 It's nice to see that this occurs in practice.